SKopecz/PositiveIntegrators.jl/docs/src/stratospheric_reaction_benchmark.md

 nothing # hide
 ```

-We also note that when using MPRK schemes with stricter tolerances, more than a million time steps are very quickly required, which makes these schemes inefficient.
+We also note that using MPRK schemes with stricter tolerances, quickly requires more than a million time steps, which makes these schemes inefficient in such situations.

 First we compare different MPRK schemes.
 In addition to the default version we also use the schemes with `small_constant = 1e-6`.